top of page

 • Using too much force (more is not better).

-• Rushing through repetitions without allowing the nervous system to adapt.
+• Rushing through repetitions without giving the nervous system time to adapt.pt.

 PNF and PIR are reminders that stretching is not just about pulling at muscles, but about communicating with the nervous system.
 One is assertive, the other subtle.
 Both, when applied thoughtfully, can restore movement and reduce pain.